ndronos/c-nomorph/Adamson-2011/README.md

 ```
 What's the least pretentious language in widespread use today?
 Surely it has to be the much-derided JavaScript.
+Though it's one of many languages that inherits mucj of its synta from C,
+it is an interpreted language, object-oriented and packed with novel features

 (Adamson, 2011)